 Walk 2: The North side of the Sierra, near Alhaurin el Grande.
 Short (20 minutes) transfer around the edge of the Sierra.
 This walk involves beautiful glens and stunning vistas.
 The full walk is 7 miles, 675m of ascent/descent, with some steep sections, but an easier version encompassing part of the route will also be available.

 Walk 3: Calamorro and the old path to Mijas.
 5 miles, 500m ascent (descent by cable car).
 20-minute transfer to start your walk near Benalmadena Pueblo, a pretty town in the hills as opposed to the sprawling resort of Benalmadena Costa below.
 The trail follows a ridge – on a clear day you can see Gibraltar and Africa!
 Your destination is Calamorro, from where the cable car whisks you 3km back down the mountain to ‘civilisation’!
+At the bottom there will be a further short, level walk (approx 30 minutes).

 Day Eight: Free time until departure for Malaga airport.